ken1882/sages_handbook/genso_encyclopedia/yukari_yakumo.md

 | 1 year | 1 day | 6 days | 1 month | 3 months | 7 years |
 | Permanent | 1 week | 1 month | 1 year | 10 years | 1000 years |

-As soon as the ritual begins, the deities linked to the rules you have written instantly notice your casting attempt to disrupt their authority.
+As soon as the ritual begins, the deities linked to the rules that have written instantly notice the casting attempt to disrupt their authority.

 \page